 - Fee assured

 Dr Jarman is a cardiologist specialising in the treatment of atrial fibrillation and other heart rhythm disturbances.
-Based at the Royal Brompton Hospital, he performs complex ablation and device implantation procedures at the Royal Brompton and other hospitals.
+Based at the Royal Brompton Hospital, he performs complex ablation and device implantation procedures.

-In the outpatients clinic he sees patients suffering from palpitations and dizzy spells, as well as other possible cardiac symptoms such as breathlessness or chest pains.
+In consulting rooms he sees patients for palpitations and dizzy spells, as well as other possible cardiac symptoms such as breathlessness or chest pains.

 As well as investigating and treating patients with hypertension and angina, he sees patients with all types of fast and slow heart rhythm disturbances, and those with heart failure requiring implantable device therapy.
-He has a particular interest in the management of atrial fibrillation (AF), including investigation with injectable loop recorders.
+He has a particular interest in the management of atrial fibrillation (AF).

-He performs a wide range of interventional procedures, specialising in complex ablation therapy for all cardiac arrhythmias, including AF ablation.
-He also specialises in the implantation of pacemakers, defibrillators (ICDs) and biventricular pacemakers to provide cardiac resynchronisation therapy for heart failure.
+He performs a wide range of interventional procedures, specialising in complex ablation therapy for all cardiac arrhythmias, and particularly AF ablation.
+He also implants pacemakers, defibrillators (ICDs) and biventricular pacemakers to provide cardiac resynchronisation therapy for heart failure.

 During his post-graduate doctorate of medicine (MD) at the National Heart & Lung Institute he developed novel techniques for ablation of atrial fibrillation using noncontact mapping.